-The proposed amendment is presented to the P-12 Education Committee for recommendation to the Full Board for adoption an emergency rule at the December 2018 meeting of the Board of Regents.
+The proposed amendment is presented to the Full Board for adoption as a fifth emergency rule at its February 2019 meeting.
 A copy of the proposed rule and a statement of facts and circumstances justifying the emergency are included as Attachments B and C, respectively.